MStoic13/Patterns/readme.md

 ConsoleLogger is a logger which writes my messages to the console output changing colors of the text depending on which of the 3 types the message is: info, debug or error.

+Warning: if you keep writing logs and never delete them, you have a memory leak and you will fill the machine's memory.
+So you need to clean up your logs after a certain amount of time.

 ## Configuration pattern

 You can keep settings and service configurations in configuration files which have the format of property = value grouped together by [SectionHeaders].
 These files are useful because you can change the behavior of your program without needing to build.
 You can use feature flags and make your code execute a feature only if it is enabled in the configuration file.
 And so when the code is running, if you want to turn this feature off, you change the value of the property in the configuration file instead of having to make changes in the code, build and deploy.